colbylwilliams/Cognitive-Face-Xamarin/README.md

 ## Face thumbnail images

 It is **not possible** to retrieve stored Face images via the Face API.
-If your use case requires working with face thubnail images, `Xamarin.Cognitive.Face` provides simple support for working with and storing any persisted Face images to disk on both platforms.
+If your use case requires working with face thubnail images, `Xamarin.Cognitive.Face` provides simple support for working with and storing any persisted Face images to the local file system on both platforms.

 The following extensions are available on the `Face` class: